This Revolut review will take you through the popular digital app and its features and account options.

 Revolut and Starling both offer apps that are designed to help you budget.
 Both automatically categorize your transactions and give insights into where you spend your money.

-Where Starling and Revolut differ is that they use the Interbank exchange rate, which is usually cheaper than the Mastercard rate.
-Starling is free with no £4.99 delivery charge and offer an interest rate of 0.5% as opposed to 0% with Revolut, and the big plus is that Starling has a full banking license.
+Starling and Revolut differ because they use the Interbank exchange rate, which is usually cheaper than the Mastercard rate.
+Starling is free with no £4.99 delivery charge and offers an interest rate of 0.5% as opposed to 0% with Revolut, and the big plus is that Starling has a full banking license.

 Revolut vs Wise

 Both Wise and Revolut offer very cost-effective international money transfer providers.
 In my personal experience, I found currency exchange cheaper over on Revolut, although Weekend Rates are definitely more expensive.
 Both platforms are FCA and not FCSC-regulated like Starling or Monzo.
 However, TransferWise offers access via a platform and an app, whereas Revolut is only accessible via the app.

-With many pros and cons on both sides, take a look at my Wise review and tutorial to decide for yourselves.
+With many pros and cons on both sides, look at my Wise review and tutorial to decide for yourselves.

 Revolut vs Robinhood vs Coinbase vs Uphold

 Verdict: Should you use Revolut?

-The Revolut Banking App is great for tracking expenses and perfect for travelling abroad and will certainly save you money on fees.
-Once Revolut has obtained its banking license in the UK, we will certainly feel safer storing our funds on it, and think it will then be a force to be reckoned with.
+The Revolut App is great for tracking expenses and travelling abroad and will save you money on fees.
+Once Revolut has obtained its banking license in the UK, we will certainly feel safer storing our funds on it, and we think it will then be a force to be reckoned with.

 Revolut is based in London, England.
-For those looking for the Revolut Bank Address, it is; 7 Westferry Circus, Canary Wharf, London E14 4HD.
+For those looking for the Revolut Address, it is; 7 Westferry Circus, Canary Wharf, London E14 4HD.

 One thing to be aware of is that if you make a currency exchange on Revolut during the weekend, you’ll be charged a markup.
 That’s because the interbank rate is always fluctuating.
 Therefore, it may not be the same on a Monday as it was on the previous Friday.
 The markup is 0.5% for the 15 major currencies and 1% for the others.